-- (b) that the employee's employment, or one or more conditions of the employment (including any condition that survives the termination of the employment) is or are or was (during employment that has since been terminated) affected to the employee's disadvantage by some unjustifiable action by the employer; or - (c) that the employee has been discriminated against in the employee's employment or - (d) that the employee has been sexually harassed in the employee's employment; or - (e) that the employee has been racially harassed in the employee's employment; or - (f) that the employee has been subject to duress in the employee's employment in relation to the membership or non membership of a union or employees organisation. - 11.1.5 The terms discrimination, sexual harassment, racial harassment, and duress as used in this agreement have the meanings given to them by sections 104, 105, 106, 107, 108, 109, and 110 of the Employment Relations Act 2000 and are neither limited nor extended by their use in this agreement. - 11.1.6 In terms of section 112 of the Employment Relations Act, if the principal has a personal grievance claim that entitled the principal to make a complaint under the Human Rights Act 1993, the principal may, if the matter is not otherwise resolved (for example through mediation or discussion) either: - (a) apply to the Employment Relations Authority for resolution of the grievance; or - (b) make, in relation to those circumstances, a complaint under the Human Rights Act 1993. - 11.1.7 The principal may take one of the steps outlined in 11.1.6 but not both.
-For the purposes of 11.1.6 (b) above, the principal has made a complaint when the Complaints Division referred to in section 12(1) of the Human Rights Act 1993 accepts the complaint for investigation or conciliation. - 11.1.8 Further information concerning the problem resolution processes available from the Department of Labour under the Employment Relations Act is contained in Schedule B.
+- 11.6.4 The terms discrimination, sexual harassment, racial harassment, and duress as used in this agreement have the meanings given to them by sections 104, 105, 106, 107, 108, 109, and 110 of the Employment Relations Act 2000 and are neither limited nor extended by their use in this agreement. - 11.6.5 In terms of section 112 of the Employment Relations Act, if the principal has a personal grievance claim that entitled the principal to make a complaint under the Human Rights Act 1993, the principal may, if the matter is not otherwise resolved (for example through mediation or discussion) either: - (a) apply to the Employment Relations Authority for resolution of the grievance; or - (b) make, in relation to those circumstances, a complaint under the Human Rights Act 1993. - 11.6.7 The principal may take one of the steps outlined in 11.6.5 but not both.
+For the purposes of 11.6.5 (b) above, the principal has made a complaint when the Complaints Division referred to in section 12(1) of the Human Rights Act 1993 accepts the complaint for investigation or conciliation.